-Special Circumstances candidates have usually been assessed by the Centre for Disability Studies and have special examination arrangements.
+Special Circumstances candidates have usually been assessed by the Equality Service and have special examination arrangements.

 Such arrangements cannot be catered for in the main examination venues.
-For example, they may have extra time, be in a wheelchair, be allowed to eat and drink, or have to use a PC or an amanuensis or a reader.
+For example, they may have extra time, be in a wheelchair, be allowed to eat and drink, or have to use a PC or a scribe or a reader.

-Such candidates' names will be on the seating lists for the Special Circumstances examination area and therefore will NOT be on the seating lists for the main venues.
+Such candidates' names will be on the seating lists for the Special Circumstances examination area and therefore will NOT be on the seating lists for the main venue.